illinoistechesi/davy-jones-locker/README.md

 # Davy Jones' Locker

+**Checkout the Sample codes section below to run specific simulations**

 ## About

 Davy Jones' Locker is a visualizer for Battleships, a game created for the Exelon Summer Institute (ESI) at the Illinois Institute of Technology to help incoming college students learn Java.